Hanoi Old Quarter, or Hanoi 36 streets, is a familiar name referred to the old town with historical memories of this

-In this old town, each street had different characteristics as craftsmen from the villages around Thang Long gathered here accordingly to the profession.
+Each street had different characteristics in this old town as artisans from the villages around Thang Long gathered here according to the profession.

 The main products of each street became street names with the word Hàng at the beginning.
 From there, Hang Trong, Hang Buom, Hang ga, etc., were born.

 Society develops and changes, and the old town also gradually transforms, but the streets still retain their inherent cultural values.

 However, some streets in Hanoi Old Quarter are no longer sell their specialties.
 Now the streets of Hanoi Old Quarter with names such as Hang Dao, Hang Ngang, Hang Luoc don’t produce the goods as its name anymore.